adamstallard/modest/README.md

 ```bash
 npm install
 ```
 to get the node.js dependencies.
-After you make your changes, make sure your tests are included in test/all.js.
+After you make your changes, make sure your tests are run by test/all.js.
 The tests use [vows](http://vowsjs.org).
 Make sure the tests still pass by running
 ```bash
 npm test
 ```